Blog

 Cells are experts when it comes to sorting through all the microscopic particles they are exposed to every day.

-The innate portion of the immune system allows for all cells, including immune cells, to pick up on abnormal activity in or around the cell.
+The innate immune system allows for all cells, including immune cells, to pick up on abnormal activity in or around the cell.
 Once something abnormal is detected, the cell takes an action appropriate to the nature of the abnormality.
 If it closely resembles a previous threat on a molecular level, the cell will start to initiate mild prevention and preservation measures, such as raising the temperature and signaling to immune cells that there is a danger.

 The following two mechanisms outline the way basic cellular absorption and metabolism form part of our innate immune system: